heptarch/heptarch.github.io/lab/questions.md

 4. Intelligent life evolves from topologically robust quantum matter.
 Describe its social structure and language.
 5. You control a Dyson sphere around a Kerr black hole.
 A cat falls in.
-Explain how to reconstruct its mass, angle and time of infall from gravitational waves impinging on the sphere.
+Can you learn its mass, angle and time of infall from gravitational waves hitting the sphere.
 6. What do you find most interesting about the number $17$?
 7. What is time?
 What has it got to do with thermodynamics?
 Why